mrfdev/CMI/Resources/FAQ/cmi-custom-joinleave.md

   LoginCustom: '{#Cerulean} 1MB Server »{#Feijoa} Welcome back &6[playerDisplayName]
     {#Feijoa}❤'
 ```
-As you can see you can use certain placeholders, cmi's hex colors, and set the text to whatever you want.
+As you can see you can use certain variables, CMI's hex colors, and set the text to whatever you want.
 Note that the above is a customization and not the default text, but gives you the info to search for within the locale file.

 Note if you use another language, you have to adjust that file.

-Note that this should work out of the box if you have your CMI Chat configured.
-New and existing members will both see this on join  message when they join your server, etc.

 If you want to give first-time players something extra, you can utalize the `eventCommands.yml` file at the onfirstjoin and onjoin sections: (for example, you can make another .txt file, run certain commands, or do whatever)
 ```yaml